 In order to clinically test, manufacture, and market products for therapeutic use, Amgen must satisfy mandatory procedures and safety and effectiveness standards established by various regulatory bodies.
 In the United States, the Public Health Service Act and the Federal Food, Drug, and Cosmetic Act, as amended, and the regulations promulgated there under, and other federal and state statutes and regulations govern, among other things, the testing, manufacture, labeling, storage, record keeping, approval, advertising, and promotion of the Company's products on a product-by-product basis.
 Product development and approval within this regulatory framework takes a number of years and involves the expenditure of substantial resources.
 After laboratory analysis and preclinical testing in animals, an investigational new drug application is filed with the FDA to begin human testing.
 Typically, a three-phase human clinical testing program is then undertaken.
 In phase 1, small clinical trials are conducted to determine the safety of the product.
 In phase 2, clinical trials are conducted to assess safety, acceptable dose, and gain preliminary evidence of the efficacy of the product.
-In phase 3, clinical trials are conducted to market any new drug or biologic product in the United States until an appropriate marketing application has been approved by the FDA.
-Even after initial FDA approval has been obtained, further clinical trials may be required to provide additional data on safety and effectiveness and are required dong in clearance for the use of a product as a treatment for indications other than those initially approved.
+In phase 3, clinical trials are conducted to provide sufficient data for the statistically valid proof of safety and efficacy.
+The time and expense required to perform this clinical testing can vary and is substantial.
+No action can be taken to market any new drug or biologic product in the United States until an appropriate marketing application has been approved by the FDA.
+Even after initial FDA approval has been obtained, further clinical trials may be required to provide additional data on safety and effectiveness and are required to gain clearance for the use of a product as a treatment for indications other than those initially approved.
 In addition, side effects or adverse events that are reported during clinical trials can delay, impede, or prevent marketing approval.
-Similarly, adverse events that are reported after marketing approval, can result in product 's use and, potentially, withdrawal of the product from the market.
-Any adverse event, either before or after marketing approval, can result in product liability claims agains
+Similarly, adverse events that are reported after marketing approva